zmap/zdns/README.md

 ZDNS supports using multiple lookup modules in a single invocation.
 For example, let's say you want to perform an A, AAAA, and MXLOOKUP for a set of domains and you want to perform them with iterative resolution.
 You will need to use the `MULTIPLE` module and provide a config file with the modules and module-specific flags you want to use.

+Please see `./zdns --help` and `./zdns <MODULE_NAME> --help` for Global and Module-specific options that can be used in the config file.

 For example: